 4. Prefer face-to-face communications: The previously mentioned study by Enactus found that 53 percent of Gen Z say they prefer in-person discussions over instant messaging or email.
 This might be due to the negative attention they’ve seen millennials receive for their reliance on technology, or because the technology they’ve grown up with (Skype, Snapchat) has allowed people to communicate with a full range of sound and motion, instead of just text.
 Regardless, be prepared for regular in-person meetings with your Gen Z employees to discuss their projects as well as their professional development.

 The next decade will prove to be an interesting one as the four generations begin to coexist together at work.
 It’s important to keep in mind, these generations are still more alike than unalike with respect to what they CRAVE: they want leaders to show them respect, help them see how their work has purpose and meaning, desire strong, healthy relationships, especially with direct supervisors and managers.

 About Gregg Lederman:

-Gregg Lederman is a New York Times best selling author and expert on employee engagement.
-His newest book, CRAVE: You Can Enhance Employee Motivation in 10 Minutes or Less by Friday, is due out in September of 2018.
+Gregg Lederman is a New York Times bestselling author and expert on employee engagement.
+His newest book, CRAVE: You Can Enhance Employee Motivation in 10 Minutes by Friday™, is due out in September of 2018.